-3. Basis of consolidation
+Basis of consolidation

-The consolidated financial statements comprise the financial statements of the Company and of its subsidiaries as at 31 December 2013.
+The consolidated financial statements comprise the financial statements of the Company and of its subsidiaries (collectively the "Group") as at 31 December 2014.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has: